-Every city chooses its own Lucia, which is often driven into a carriage to “lighten” the town.
+Every city chooses its own Lucia.
+A carriage usually brings Lucia to “lighten” the town.
 There is also a national election on television.
 A lot of Miss Sweden’s has started as Lucia.
-The Lucia election is an exception in a Sweden where they strive to treat everyone as well and not to rank.
-In 1927, for the first time, Stockholm chose her Lucia.
+The Lucia election is an exception in a Sweden where they strive to treat everyone equal and not to rank.
+In 1927 Stockholm chose her Lucia for the first time.

-There is some discussion about where the Lucia party comes from.
-The day would be called Sankta Lucia of Syracuse, a martyr who died in 304 AD.
+There is some discussion about where the Lucia festivities come from.
+It would be called after Sankta Lucia of Syracuse, a martyr who died in 304 AD.
 She could still see, even though she had no eyes.
-The red ribbons that the girls now wear would indicate blood and death.
+The red ribbons that the girls now wear would be symbols for the blood.

-The Lucia party took elements of the pre-Christian midwinter light festival.
+Sankta Lucia took elements of the pre-Christian midwinter light festival.
 In the past, December 13 corresponded to midwinter, the shortest day of the year.
 Due to the calendar changes, this day changed, but Lucia’s name day remained.

 Would you like to attend Sankta Lucia yourself?
 In Stockholm I recommend going to Skansen (with a concert in Seglora kyrka or on the Solliden stage).
 I also attended the Lucia concert in Bosebo Church in Lund.
 What a wonderful experience!